 CBD refers to cannabidiol.
 Like THC, CBD is a compound found in cannabis.
 However, unlike THC, CBD does not produce feelings of euphoria, or a high.

-Marijuana often contains a combination of CBD and THC.
+Cannabis often contains a combination of CBD and THC.
 Other cannabis products only contain CBD or THC.

-In particular, marijuana can negatively affect:
+In particular, cannabis can negatively affect: